Chart Color Schemes

 Health performance in Callala Bay - Currarong is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Callala Bay - Currarong faces significant health challenges with a variety of conditions affecting both younger and older age groups.
-Approximately 50% of the total population (~1,788 people) has private health cover, lower than the national average of 55.3%.
+Callala Bay - Currarong faces significant health challenges affecting both younger and older residents.
+Approximately half (around 1,788 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (affecting 13.3%) and mental health issues (8.2%).
-Conversely, 56.5% report no medical ailments compared to 59.4% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 35.6% (1,285 people) than the state average of 27.8%.
-Health outcomes among seniors present some challenges despite performing better than the general population in health metrics.
+The most prevalent conditions are arthritis (affecting 13.3% of residents) and mental health issues (8.2%).
+Around 56.5% report no medical ailments, slightly below Rest of NSW's 59.4%.
+The area has a higher proportion of seniors aged 65 and over at 35.6% (1,285 people), compared to Rest of NSW's 27.8%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health